Media Line: 303-628-6700

 We want your feedback!
 Please direct comments and questions concerning the Newsroom to Denver Water’s media relations department.

 Denver Water is in the middle of a $40 million capital project to improve the safety and reliability of Ashland Reservoir, built in the 1890s.
-Demolition is complete on one of the two underground water storage tanks that are being replaced, and the new base slab will be poured Saturday, Jan.
+The first of two underground water storage tanks that are being replaced is nearly finished, and the new roof will be poured on Monday, Aug.
 18.

 Through September, East Dry Creek Road will be down to one lane in each direction between Colorado Boulevard and Adams Street.
 Pedestrian and bike traffic on the north side of East Dry Creek Road will be detoured to the south side of the road.